-Each member shall demonstrate compliance with these requirements by filing with the District Clerk a certificate of completion of such course issued by the provider.
-Actual and necessary expenses incurred in complying with this requirement shall be a charge against the school district.
+Upon completing the required training, the Board member shall file with the District Clerk a certificate of completion issued by the provider of the training.
+Actual and necessary expenses incurred by a Board member in complying with these requirements are a lawful charge of the District.